sghaskell/integrations/collectd-java/README.md

 # ![](./img/integrations_java.png) Java

-_This directory consolidates all the metadata associated with the Java plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/java.c)_
+This directory consolidates all the metadata associated with the Java plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/java.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)